jweiland-net/jwtools2/Documentation/Introduction/Index.rst

 Tasks
 -----

 Since version 3.0.0 we have a new task to execute your individual SQL-Query.
+You can insert multiple queries as long as you divide them by `;` + Return.

 TYPO3 Settings
 --------------